Chamaecyparis, False cypress: planting, pruning and caring for

 Where to plant Chamaecyparis?

 Chamaecyparis are not demanding about soil type, provided it is deep, cool and well-drained.
-They prefer cool, not-too-sunny to semi-shaded situations.
-Generally, avoid overly dry climates and poorly drained soils.
+They prefer cool conditions, not too sunny, in partial shade.
+In general, avoid climates that are too dry and soils that are poorly drained.

-Beware waterlogged soils in winter which may favour development of Phytophthora cinnamomi if the fungus is present in the soil, as species lawsoniana is very sensitive.
+Beware of waterlogged soils in winter which may promote development of Phytophthora cinnamomi if the fungus is present in the soil, because the species lawsoniana is very sensitive to it.

 When to plant?

-Prefer autumn (October–November) to plant Chamaecyparis, or February–March.
+Prefer planting in autumn (October–November) to establish Chamaecyparis, or in February–March.

 How to plant?